MeNsaaH/git-profile-manager/README.md

 ```bash
   export GIT_PROFILE_BIN_DIR="$HOME/.gitprofiles/bin"  && \. "$GIT_PROFILE_BIN_DIR/profile-manager.sh" # This loads git-profile-manager
 ```

+NOTE: After installation, your current git config will be used as a shared configuration.
+All users inherit from the configuration

 ## Usage
 After any commands (aside `current-profile` you have to source your shell environment (bashrc, zshrc)